MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

   - The [startupProbe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes) indicates whether the application within the container is started.
 If you have a startup probe, all other probes are disabled until the startup probe succeeds.
 If the startup probe fails, the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet) terminates the container, and the container is subjected to its restart policy.

 - Resource contention can affect service availability.
 Define container resource constraints so that no single container can overwhelm the cluster memory and CPU resources.
 You can use AKS diagnostics to identify any problems in the cluster.
-- Use the resource limit to restrict the total resources allowed for a container so that one particular container can't deprive others.
+- Use the resource limit to restrict the total resources allocated to a container so that one container can't deprive others.

 #### Container Registry

 - Store container images in Container Registry.
 Use [Container Registry geo-replication](/azure/container-registry/container-registry-geo-replication) to geo-replicate the registry to each AKS region.
 Geo-replication is a feature of Premium SKU Container Registry.

 - Scan your container images for vulnerabilities.
 Only deploy images that pass validation.
 Regularly update the base images and application runtime, and then redeploy your workloads in the AKS cluster.
 - Limit the image registries that pods and deployments can use.
-Only allow trusted registries, where you validate and control the images that are available.
+Restrict access to trusted registries where you can validate and control the images that are available.
 - Scan container images for vulnerabilities as part of a continuous integration and continuous delivery (CI/CD) pipeline before you publish images to Container Registry.
 As you use base images for application images, use automation to build new images when you update the base image.
 The base images typically include security fixes, so you must update any downstream application container images.
 We recommend that you integrate [Azure Defender for Containers](/azure/defender-for-cloud/defender-for-containers-introduction) into CI/CD workflows.
 For more information, see [Automate container image builds](/azure/container-registry/container-registry-tutorial-base-image-update).
 - Use [Container Registry tasks](/azure/container-registry/container-registry-tasks-overview) to automate OS and framework patching for your Docker containers.
 Container Registry tasks support an automated build process when you update a container's base image.
 For example, you might patch the OS or application framework in one of your base images.